TsuyoshiUshio/strikes/Readme.md

 # Usage

-you can find the useful subcommand enable us to use. this list is just currently implemented. i’ll expand more.
+You can find the useful subcommand enable us to use. this list is just currently implemented. i’ll expand more.

 ## Search packages